<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=799546403794687&amp;ev=PageView&amp;noscript=1">

 Colleen with parents-1Colleen McIlvennan, far right, smiles with her father and mother.

-For 14 years, McIlvennan has worked as a nurse practitioner for the advanced heart failure and transplant team at the University of Colorado Hospital.
-She also serves as the section head for APPs in the Division of Cardiology at the University of Colorado Department of Medicine, leading a team of almost 30 APPs in the division.
+For 14 years, McIlvennan, a University of Colorado College of Nursing graduate, has worked as a nurse practitioner for the advanced heart failure and transplant team at the University of Colorado Hospital.
+She also serves as the section head for APPs in the Division of Cardiology at the CU Department of Medicine, leading a team of almost 30 APPs in the division.

 When she is not helping patients or guiding other APPs, McIlvennan is conducting research through the Adult and Child Center for Outcomes Research and Delivery Science (ACCORDS).